 I accept payment by check, cash, or any major credit card.
 Payment is due prior to, or at the time of, service.
 If you have a credit card on file, it will be charged within 24 hours of your appointment.

-Regarding Insurance: I currently take clients who have mental health benefit plans through Lyra and Modern Health.
+Regarding Insurance: I currently take clients who have mental health benefit plans through Lyra Health.
 Though I do not take other insurance, I provide a monthly superbill that you can submit to your health insurance company.
 If your insurance carrier provides out-of-network benefits, you may be reimbursed for 20-80% of your session fees.

 Before we meet, you should contact your insurance carrier to verify: (1) whether you have mental health benefits, (2) the number of sessions covered, (3) the rate of reimbursement, and (4) your deductible.
 If you have questions about this, please feel free to call me.
 I am happy to assist; I know this stuff can be hard to navigate.

 I do have a limited number of sliding-scale slots for individuals with particularly low incomes (documentation required, but please do inquire).

 Recent reviews and meta-analyses have found that, for most mental health concerns, teletherapy (i.e., remote, video-based therapy sessions) are just as beneficial as traditional in-office psychotherapy (Lamb et al., 2018; Norwood et al., 2018; Osenbach et al., 2013; Shigekawa et al., 2018).

 I offer teletherapy sessions via the secure, HIPAA-compliant, SimplePractice platform.
 Teletherapy rates are the same as those listed above.
 Please contact me to inquire as to whether this might be a good option for you.